theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.5.4.5:
+- Server optimizations for older php versions
+- Button mapping while ingame
+- Windows only: Removed asking for compressed data
+- a new level texture (thx @ Binky)
+- a new sprite (thx @ Binky)

 1.5.4.4:
 - Compression of outgoing turn data (again up to 98% data bandwidth saving)
 - Button mapping is adjustable